DanielRed007/react-lab-2024/README.md

 ## Lab 01

 Lab 01 was built to implement new functionalities and features using NextJS and Tailwind UI, works as a Webpage the has many routes trying to leverage as much NextJS + ReactJS features as possible, also all the functionality has its corresponding Unit Tests.

+### Notes:

+- Redux/toolkit was added under the NextJS Strategy for the App routing methodology for such framework.
+- It works using Redux Devtools in Chromium  and/or supported browsers for the corresponding extension.